klimb/rust-stargate/README.md

 ## Non-Goals
 - supporting UNIX POSIX compatibility (legacy ways of interacting with UNIX through a command-line interface).
 - supporting Windows compatibility (just use Windows Powershell instead).
-Its kind of ridiculous that every command in (rust) coreutils was handling how Windows works.
+Its kind of ridiculous that every command in (rust) coreutils was handling how Windows works (and Android, and SE Linux, and a, and b, etc).
 No one that runs Windows cares about coreutils.
 - supporting SELinux and Android.

 ## Goals